riley-mld/UnityTennis_DRLN/README.md

 # Deep Reinforcement Learning Agent to Solve Unity Tennis

 This project was done as part of the [Udacity Deep Reinforcement Learning Nanodegree](https://eu.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
-MIDDPG (Multi Agent Deep Deterministic Policy Gradient) algorithm was used in this project to teach 2 agents to play tennis by playing with each other in a Unity environment.
+MADDPG (Multi Agent Deep Deterministic Policy Gradient) algorithm was used in this project to teach 2 agents to play tennis by playing with each other in a Unity environment.
 For this project, I used the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.

 ![](Assets/TrainedAgents.gif)